Algorithmic aspects of branched coverings II/V. Sphere bisets and their decompositions: Introduction

+To prove Theorem~\ref{thm:main}, we devise a collection of algorithms that manipulate branched coverings; the main task is achieved by Theorem~\ref{thm:A}.
+The proof proceeds by considering a refinement of Pilgrim's \emph{canonical decomposition} of spheres under a Thurston map~\cite{pilgrim:combinations}.

+As a first step, Algorithm~\ref{algo:decidelevy} finds, given two Thurston maps, their maximal invariant multicurves that are mapped to themselves by degree $1$.

+Results from~\cite{bartholdi-dudko:bc4} imply that the resulting small maps are either homeomorphisms, or expanding, or double-covered by a torus endomorphism, and that these are computable.

+The expanding maps may themselves be further decomposed along another invariant multicurve, in such a manner that the small maps are rational.
+Again, this multicurve and the small maps are computable.

+Algorithm~\ref{algo:conj:LevyFree} solves the conjugacy problem in each of the resulting classes (homeomorphism, double-covered by torus endomorphism or rational): in the first case, using standard group theory, in the second using floating-point approximations, and in the third case using linear algebra.

-As an important outcome of Nielsen-Thurston classifications, centralizers of homeomorphisms are computable as finite-index subgroups of products of mapping class groups.
-Thurston's rigidity theorem implies, on the other hand, that rational maps with hyperbolic orbifold have trivial centralizer.
+The centralizers are also readily computed along the way: as an important outcome of Nielsen-Thurston classifications, centralizers of homeomorphisms are computable as finite-index subgroups of products of mapping class groups.
+Thurston's rigidity theorem implies that rational maps with hyperbolic orbifold have trivial centralizer.
 Centralizers of affine maps on the torus are computable as linear groups.

-By~\cite{selinger-yampolsky:geometrization}, for every Thurston map $f$ there exists a computable, canonically defined multicurve $\CC_f$ (Pilgrim's ``canonical obstruction'') such that all small Thurston maps are of the above type.
-Therefore, to compute the centralizer of $f$, it suffices to know how to combine the centralizers of these small Thurston maps and Dehn twists along $\CC_f$, and this is what Theorem~\ref{thm:A} does.

-We note that the computation of centralizers is essential to Theorem~\ref{thm:A}; it is by solving equations between centralizers of small Thurston maps that the global conjugacy and centralizer problems are solved.

-We remark that, philosophically, it is enough to compute centralizers to determine combinatorial equivalence; indeed to determine whether two Thurston maps $f,g$ are combinatorially equivalent, combine them into a self-map $h=f\sqcup g$ on the disjoint union of two spheres; then $f\sim g$ if and only if the centralizer of $h$ contains an element exchanging both spheres.
-We chose not to make explicit use of this trick, which would require us to extend all results to disjoint unions of spheres.

-We refer to~\cite{bartholdi-dudko:bc0} for more details on the overall strategy, algorithms, and examples of Thurston maps and combinatorial equivalence.